 Should You Remove Termite Mud Tubes?

-However, it is important to note that experts recommend leaving termite tubes intact.
+Removing visible tubes may feel satisfying, but it doesn’t eliminate the colony.
+It is important to note that experts recommend leaving termite tubes intact.
 Call in a professional to inspect and diagnose the situation then exterminate the termites.

 Protect Your Home from Termites